g1mv/density/README.md

 DENSITY is a free C99, open-source, BSD licensed compression library.

 It is focused on high-speed compression, at the best ratio possible.
-DENSITY features two APIs to enable quick integration in any project.
+DENSITY features a stream API to enable quick integration in any project.

 Benchmark
 ---------